 Dec 1974 – my father was seriously injured in a fall on the farm.
-He remained bedridden for the remainder of his life (died in 2003) and taken care of at home by my mother.
+He remained bedridden for the remainder of his life (died in 2003) and was taken care of by my mother at home.

 June 1976 – returned to the farm after 1 month of travel through Tennessee, Virginia, North Carolina, then northward along the east coast to Maine, and then westward through Canada to Michigan, and finally back to Ohio.
 I had visited at least 4 college friends in separate locations plus my Uncle Don and his family.

 June 1976 – took off again after making a few improvements to my car, this time heading west to Illinois where I visited my cousin Donny and his family.
 After that I headed toward Texas.

 One of my most vivid memories ocurred one night while sleeping inside the car.
 I was awaked by a thunderstorm and discovered that I had failed to fully close the back window allowing water to trickle in.
 I got the bright idea of pulling the window shut from inside the car.
 I found a pair of pliers and was able to grab a piece of metal that was attached to the glass.
 As I pulled with all my might, the entire window suddenly shattered, turning the small leak into a mighty torrent, and leaving everything stored in the back soaking wet and covered with broken glass.
 Fortunately I had a tarp so got out of the car and was able cover the gaping hole.
 I don’t remember the rest of the story except that I was eventually able to get the glass replaced and continue on my journey.